Sulejman Demollari

 Sulejman Demollari (born 15 May 1964 in Tirana) also known as Sul Demollari is an Albanian former football player and coach.

 Early life

-Demollari was born in Albania's capital Tirana, where he completed his primary education.
-He studied at the Qemal Stafa High School, in Tirana, Albania.
-From a young age he was part of 'KF Vojo Kushi', which was a sports institution.
-Despite still being in school, Demollari had impressed many football specialists and was quickly picked to play for Dinamo Tirana's youth team where he managed to become one of the best players on the team.
-At the age of just 15 he was called up to play for Dinamo's senior team, alongside fellow midfield legends such as Ilir Përnaska, Shyqyri Ballgjini and Muhedin Targaj.
+Demollari was born on 15 May 1964 in Albania's capital Tirana, where he completed his primary education at the Qemal Stafa High School.
+From a young age he was part of the 'KF Vojo Kushi' sports institution.
+Despite still being in school, Demollari had impressed many football specialists and was quickly picked to play for Dinamo Tirana's youth team where he managed to become one of its best players.
+At just the age of 15 he was called up to play for Dinamo's senior team, alongside fellow midfield legends such as Ilir Përnaska, Shyqyri Ballgjini and Muhedin Targaj.